 Hi!
 My name is Jamie.
-I produce and mix and engineer records.
+I produce and mix and master records.

 I specifically focus on working with artists who are looking to make adventurous, immersive records, particularly with an alternative or independent bent.
 I most often take projects from initial songwriting demos through final masters; sometimes I’m just putting a mix on something someone else has produced; sometimes I’m mastering someone else’s work, and adding my perspective there; and then some stuff I do falls somewhere in the middle.

 I am specifically interested in amplifying vulnerable voices: female voices, gay voices, trans voices, brown voices.
 If you’re in a Mexican lesbian punk band, I very much want to make a record with you.
 If you’re doing something socially conscious, I very much want to make a record with you too.
 We’re in a time where things have gotten dark for some people; my interest lies in using music to shine a light forward out of the darkness.

 I am interested in making art.
 And when I say ‘art,’ I mean as opposed to ‘entertainment.’

 To put it another way, I am uninterested in making music with commerce in mind, or with the goal of chasing after someone else’s style or sound.
 I’m interested in discovering the next iteration of *your* sound.
 This is not to say that I haven’t made records that have seen some commercial success; I have.
 But it wasn’t what we were aiming at.
 Inasmuch as any record I make is successful, it’s simply because it’s good, not because we brought in extra writers or focus-grouped the mixes.

 I’m similarly uninterested in music-by-committee, in any of its various manifestations.
 I prefer to make art directly with artists, without outside influence, with a bare minimum of people in the room, following our hearts and intuition, with the goal being to arrive at something unique, exceptional, and timeless.